 The answers to many FAQ about our theater classes and camps are below.
 If you have a question that is not answered on this page, please contact us by calling (425) 740-5035 or emailing email@example.com.

-How do I register for a class online?
+How do I register for a theater class online?

-The easiest way to register is to search for the appropriate class or camp through our search tool, and click the “Register” button.
+The easiest way to register for a theater class online is to search for the appropriate class or camp through our search tool, and click the “Register” button.

 Who are your teachers?

 KIDSTAGE hires highly trained professional artists and arts educators and provides them with additional training in child development and KIDSTAGE techniques.
 Most teachers have at least two years experience teaching youth in the performing arts before joining the KIDSTAGE staff.
 Instructors are also required to pass a Washington State Patrol check and complete the Village Theatre Conduct with Minors form and an extensive orientation before working with students.